maevadevs/Learn-SQL-Server/1-dml/03-limiting-rows/02-select-top.md

 - `WITH TIES` - If there are tied values, return more rows with values that match the last row in the limited result set
   - Might cause more rows to be returned than you specify with `n`
   - For example, if you want to return the most expensive products, you can use the `TOP 1`.
 However, if two or more products have the same prices as the most expensive product, then you miss the other most expensive products in the result set
   - To avoid this, you can use `TOP 1 WITH TIES`.
-It will include not only the first expensive product but also the second one, and so on
+It will include not only the first most expensive product but also the second tied one, and so on

 ## Examples `SELECT TOP`